 ATTENDANCE PHILOSOPHY: Research has proven that academic achievement for each student is enhanced when the student has regular and punctual attendance.
-In order to foster accountability, to match the work environment policies, and to foster learning and understanding, attendance is mandatory in the Vocational Nursing Program.
+To foster accountability, to match the work environment policies, and to foster learning and understanding, attendance is mandatory in the Vocational Nursing Program.
 Understanding that illnesses and unavoidable problems do arise, the VNP does allow for some absences within the program.
-The faculty does not inquire as to why a student is absent because the student is an adult learner (unless COVID-related).
-Faculty also does not hold make-up classes or repeat lectures for students who miss a class; students who are absent should obtain missed information from a fellow classmate.
+Faculty do not ask why a student is absent because they are an adult learner.
+Faculty also do not make up classes or repeat lectures for students who miss a class; students who are absent should obtain missed information from a fellow classmate.